Reviews You Can Rely On

 Credit: Ian Nicholson

-The Beta offers an array of well-designed features, which rank highly for their functionality.
-We appreciate its sleek, low-profile Velcro wrist closures, which minimize the probability that raindrops will go running down your arms.
+The Beta offers an array of well-designed features that rank highly for functionality.
+We appreciate its sleek, low-profile Velcro wrist closures, which minimize the probability that raindrops will run down your arms.
 The main front zipper is watertight and sports a minimal but effective internal storm flap to keep water out in even the wettest of storms.
-The DWR coating holds up incredibly well and is one of the best in our fleet.
+As noted above, the DWR coating holds up incredibly well and has proved to be one of the best in this fleet.

 A well-designed hood like the one on the Arc'teryx Beta is an...